-If you’re a DIY aficionado you’ll appreciate how minimal this supply list is.
-And the beauty of this project is that you’ll get to recycle You’ll need:
+If you’re a DIY aficionado, you’ll appreciate how minimal this supply list is.
+And the beauty of this project is that it's an easy way to recycle.

 Don’t worry if the bag has handles or writing on the outside.
-You can easily flip it so the writing goes on the inside so you won’t even see it.Continue to 3 of 6 below.
+You can easily flip it, so the writing goes on the inside and you won’t even see it.Continue to 3 of 6 below.

 03 of 06